 · Small round-tip trimming shears

 · Ear cleaning solution formulated for canine skin pH

 · Dog tear stain remover

 · Styptic powder or silver nitrate

 · Soft washcloth and plenty of dry towels

 · Anti-slip bath mats (one for the bath and one for the floor)

-These tips will prepare you to take excellent care of your French Bulldog’s grooming needs.
-Be sure to have plenty of treats on hand and praise your little pup to the skies to make bathing and grooming a bonding activity for you both!
+These French Bulldog Grooming tips will help you to take excellent care of your French Bulldog’s grooming needs and sure they are looking their best with a smooth coat and healthy skin.
+Be sure to have plenty of treats on hand and praise your little pup to the skies to make bathing and grooming a fun bonding activity for you both!